 Traditionally, Siamese cats are robust, with round heads and a truly muscular build.
-They are well known throughout the world for their color points and unique personalities.
+They are well-known throughout the world for their color points and unique personalities.
 Unlike other breeds, Siamese breeds have a talent for communicating with people.
 If you are looking for a cat that is nice and quiet, you wouldn’t want a Siamese cat.
-These cats love to play, love to make noise, and they also happen to be the most social breed of cats out there.
+These cats love to play love to make noise, and they also happen to be the most social breed of cats out there.

 Siamese cats demand a lot of attention because, in their minds, they believe that the world revolves around them.
-For this very reason, they can tend to be quite dependant on their owners.
+For this very reason, they can tend to be quite dependent on their owners.
 They love to play and crave interaction.
 If you leave them alone for too long, they won’t like it.
 They like to get attention, love to play, and hate to be left by themselves.

-Even though Siamese cats are emotionally high maintenance, they don’t need a lot of maintenance They need a minimum amount of grooming, which involves bathing every once in a while, and brushing maybe once or twice a month.
+Even though Siamese cats are emotionally high maintenance, they don’t need a lot of maintenance They need a minimum amount of grooming, which involves bathing every once in a while and brushing maybe once or twice a month.
 If you like cats with minimal maintenance, Siamese cats are perfect.
 Their hair is short to their skin, so gentle brushing is all you need.
 They can get sick, however, which is to be expected with any breed of cat.

 No matter how you look at it, a Siamese cat is a great pet.
 Although the Siamese breed does require a lot of attention, they are excellent pets that you can spend a lot of time with.
 They are great for kids as well, simply because kids can spend a lot of time with them.
-As long as you give your pet the attention he craves – he will be your life long friend for as long as you have him.
+As long as you give your pet the attention he craves – he will be your lifelong friend for as long as you have him.